felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/connect-hubrise.md

 position: 2
 layout: documentation
 meta:
-  title: Connect iKentoo with HubRise
+  title: Connect to HubRise - iKentoo by Lightspeed
   description: See how to connect your iKentoo EPOS to HubRise to receive orders from all your connected apps.
 Connection is simple.
 ---